-- Staying in a Tuscan farmhouse overlooking stunning landscapes
+- Staying in lovely Tuscan accommodation overlooking stunning landscapes

 - Riding the Montagnola trails, the location of a well-known Sienese MTB race